mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 You can download your projects' data at any time in BMPR format.

-You can delete your projects, sites or user account at any time, and they will be destroyed from our database immediately, with no way for us to recover them.
+You can delete your projects, spaces or user account at any time, and they will be destroyed from our database immediately, with no way for us to recover them.

 ### What Are the System Requirements for Using Balsamiq Cloud?